 - We follow the county’s guidelines on homework, about 20 minutes per core class plus a half an hour of reading.
 Not every subject has homework every night.
-Students record their assignments in their agendas and assignments are posted on Blackboard as backup.

 - My child has an IEP.
 How are special education services delivered in middle school?

 - We offer a continuum of services for students with IEP’s.
 Students whose goals and accommodations/modifications can be met in a general education classroom receive support in the identified areas by special education staff which includes both teachers and classroom assistants.
 Students whose goals and accommodations/modifications are best met in smaller settings receive the same grade level curriculum taught by a highly qualified special education teacher.
 Depending on the size of the class, a classroom assistant may also be assigned to the class.